KennyWibowo/CodingChallenge/Challenge 1/README.md

 - the day of the week of ending time (assuming we're prescient and know when the games end)
 - the ending time (also in Military time)

-Create a function that outputs an array of the
+Create a function that outputs an array of the matchup names in the order Carson should watch.

 For example,